Accoville, West Virginia

 Accoville is an unincorporated community and census-designated place (CDP) in Logan County, West Virginia, United States.
 The community lies along Buffalo Creek.
-As of the 2010 United States Census, its population was 574.
+As of the 2020 United States census, its population was 599 (up from 574 at the 2010 census).

 Geography

 Accoville is in southeastern Logan County, in the valley of Buffalo Creek, and extending to the east up its Right Fork.
 It is bordered by Amherstdale to the northeast (up Buffalo Creek) and by Kistler to the southwest (down the creek).
 Logan, the county seat, is 16 mi to the northwest, down Buffalo Creek and then the Guyandotte River.

 According to the U.S. Census Bureau, the Accoville CDP has a total area of 8.4 sqkm, of which 0.02 sqkm, or 0.21%, are water.

 History

 Accoville derived its name from the local Amherst Coal Company (ACCO).

 Accoville was in the path of the Buffalo Creek flood in 1972.
 The devastating man made disaster was caused by a Coal Mine dam failure located by a hillside.

 Accoville's Don Israel Bragg, 33, was killed in the 2006 Aracoma Alma Mine disaster in Melville, along with Ellery Hatfield, 47, of Simon.